Bata Corporation: Present

 After the global economic changes of the 1990s, the company closed a number of its factories in developed countries and focused on expanding retail business.
 Bata moved out of Canada in several steps.
 In 2000, it closed its Batawa factory, then in 2001, it closed its Bata retail stores, retaining its "Athletes World" retail chain.

-In 2004, the Bata headquarters were moved to Lausanne, Switzerland and leadership was transferred to Thomas (Tomáš) G. Bata, grandson of Tomato.
+In 2004, the Bata headquarters were moved to Lausanne, Switzerland and leadership was transferred to Thomas (Tomáš) G. Bata, grandson of the founder.
 The notable Bata headquarters building in Toronto was vacated and eventually demolished to much controversy.
 In 2007, the Athletes World chain was sold, ending Bata retail operations in Canada.
 Bata maintains the headquarters for its "Power" brand of footwear in Toronto.
 The Bata Shoe Museum, founded by Sonja Bata, and operated by a charitable foundation, is also located in Toronto.

 Although no longer chairman of the company, the elder Bata remained active in its operations and carried business cards listing his title as "chief shoe salesman."
 On 1 September 2008 Thomas John Bata (Thomáš Jan Baťa) died at Sunnybrook Health Sciences Centre in Toronto at the age of 93.

 Bata estimates that it serves more than 1 million customers per day, employing over 32,000 people, operates more than 5,300 shops, manages 21 production facilities and a retail presence in over 70 countries across the five continents.
 Bata has a strong presence in countries including India where it has been present since 1931.

 Bata India has four factories.
 The Batanagar Industrial Township in Kolkata (1930) is the largest shoe-maker in Asia.

 The business is organised in five regions: Africa (with regional office based in Limuru, Kenya), APAC (with regional office based in Singapore), Latin America (with regional office based in Santiago de Chile, Chile), India (with regional office based in New Delhi) and Europe (with regional office based in Padua, Italy).